Micajah Coffin: Business career

-Coffin was one of the leading mariners and traders in the whaling industry.
+Coffin was one of the leading mariners and triangle traders in the import and export of whale oil.
 Coffin and two of his sons, Gilbert Coffin and Zenas Coffin, operated a Nantucket based whaling firm during the late eighteenth and early nineteenth centuries called Micajah Coffin and Sons.
 Their firm conducted business dealing in whale oil, candles, potash, and supplies to Nantucket.
-Their firm not only conducted business in eastern United States ports, but also did so in the West Indies, France, Nova Scotia, Brazil, and England.
-Their firm had great success and laid the foundation for Zenas Coffin's future fortune which he later used to enrich the island.
+Their firm not only conducted trade in eastern United States ports, but also in the West Indies, France, Nova Scotia, Brazil, and England.
+Their firm became very wealthy in the triangle trade and laid the foundation for Zenas Coffin's future fortune which he later used to enrich the island.

-Coffin's whaling firm's first ships were called "sloops" and went on short whaling cruises and trading cruises.
-The records show Micajah was either the owner or had business interests in the following "sloops": Fames, Hepzibah, Woolf, Speedwell, Friendship, and Brothers.
+Coffin's first sailing vessels were called "sloops" that went on short whaling and trading cruises.
+The records show Micajah was either the owner or had business interests in the following "sloops": Fame, Hepzibah, Woolf, Speedwell, Friendship, and Brothers.
 In 1790, large-scale business began when Micajah bought the ship the Lydia.
 The Lydia could carry eight hundred barrels of oil (or freight equivalent).
 The first large-sized ships owned by the firm were: Hebe, Whale, Trial, Diana, Brothers, Phebe, and Cato.